Hair Salon Loyalty Programme: Rebook 70% of Clients

 Don’t give away:

-- Free haircuts (too expensive in labor)
+- Free haircuts (too expensive in labour)

 - Large percentage discounts (30%+)